Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Once again, what makes the real difference is:

-For this and many other reasons, we do hope you may find one particular cookbook helpful – The Low-Grain, Low-Sugar Delight.
-As it follows our eating plan to the letter, you should be able to open the book and – just cook.
+For this and many other reasons, you may find our e-cookbook helpful: The Low-Grain, Low-Sugar Delight.
+Its simple and delicious recipes are so easy to follow that you should be able to open the book and – just cook.